ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 ### dates

-Follow the [GOV.UK style guide for writing dates in full](https://www.gov.uk/guidance/style-guide/a-to-z#dates) where possible.
+Follow the [style for writing dates in full on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z#dates) where possible.
 For example, 14 January 2025.
 This makes the date clear and accessible.

 There's evidence that truncating dates can cause accessibility issues.
 If you need to do so, for example when short of space, abbreviate months as follows: Jan, Feb, Mar, Apr, May, June, July, Aug, Sept, Oct, Nov, Dec.
 This approach follows [Office for National Statistics (ONS) style on dates](https://service-manual.ons.gov.uk/content/content-types/datasets#dates-months-and-quarters).